 Each student is responsible for finding an internship, but the department will help in the effort.
 Since internships are learning experiences, they may be unpaid; but since the intern will do actual work, some organizations do offer stipends and other forms of reimbursement.
 An internship scholarship may also be available through Career Services.

 By taking WRT 490, you not only get work experiences for your resume but also earn academic credits on your transcript under the guidance of a faculty advisor who helps you reflect on these experiences and prepare for future job searches.

-The Benefits of Taking WRT 490
+What are Benefits of Taking WRT 490?

 A writing internship helps students to:

 - Apply course concepts to workplace communication problems

 - Try out a career option

 - Gain practical work experience in a real-world workplace